Teach me Your statutes.

 30Ephesians 5:18; Genesis 9:20-24, 19:30-33; Proverbs 31:4-5

 as well as the fact that we don't want to cause anyone in our community to stumble.
-This does not restrict you from drinking in your own homes (although you should not get drunk), but it does mean that we will not tolerate drunkenness or alcohol at our ministry events or services
+This does not restrict you from drinking in your own homes (although you should not fall into drunkenness), but it does mean that we will not tolerate drunkenness or alcohol at our ministry events or services

 31Leviticus 10:9-10; Romans 14:21-22